atomone-hub/govgen/UPGRADING.md

-# Upgrading Gaia
+# Upgrading GovGen

-This guide provides instructions for upgrading to specific versions of Gaia.
+This guide provides instructions for upgrading to specific versions of GovGen.

 ## [Unreleased]